Loading617/MSIPTV/README.md

 # MS IPTV
-MSIPTV (An acornym for MakeSure IPTV) is Playlist Checker for Android
+MSIPTV (An acronym for MakeSure IPTV) is a Playlist Checker for Android